About Eating Disorders

 • Bulimia nervosa (with less frequent behaviors)

-• Binge-eating disorder (with less frequent occurrences)
+• Binge eating disorder (with less frequent occurrences)

 • Purging disorder (purging without binge eating)